Bridging Language and Action: A Survey of Language-Conditioned Robot Manipulation: Taxonomy of language-conditioned methods for robotic manipulation

 \section{Taxonomy of language-conditioned methods for robotic manipulation}

-\tikzstyle{arrow} = [->,>=stealth] Over the past few years, there has been a growing interest in leveraging natural language to enhance robotic manipulation tasks, particularly in making these systems more intuitive and accessible during interactions.
+Over the past few years, there has been a growing interest in leveraging natural language to enhance robotic manipulation tasks, particularly in making these systems more intuitive and accessible during interactions.
 To facilitate a clear review of these approaches, this section outlines the taxonomy employed in the narration.
 While robotic learning in bridging language instructions and robot actions is often categorized by the algorithmic paradigm, such as RL, IL, or planning, this can obscure the specific and varied roles that language plays.
 For instance, an RL agent might use language to shape its reward function or, in a completely different manner, to directly condition its policy learning.
 Although both involve RL methods, the function of language is fundamentally different.
-To provide a clearer, more orthogonal taxonomy, we structure this survey around the primary ways language is integrated into robot systems: \begin{itemize}[nosep,noitemsep] \item \textbf{Language for state evaluation:} Language is used to define goals and quantify task progress, by converting text into reward or cost signals.
-The policy is then optimized against these signals.
-The core question is: How can language specify whether a state or outcome is desirable (feedback \textit{how the progress})? \item \textbf{Language as a policy condition:} Language is used as a direct input to a policy that maps observations to actions.
-Instead of quantifying task progress, language is treated as a part of the observation and directly determines behaviors.
-The core question is: How can language directly instruct a robot on how to act at each step or task? \item \textbf{Language for cognitive planning and reasoning:} Language serves as an internal reasoning medium for decomposing complex tasks and forming strategies.
-Core question: How does a robot ``\textit{thinks}'' in the language space to structure its own behavior, i.e., utilizing language to reason about its goals and plan its actions \end{itemize} A comprehensive overview of recent approaches is outlined in the accompanying Figure \ref{fig:overview}, including Language for state evaluation in Sec. \ref{sec:language-for-state-evaluation}, Language as a policy condition in Sec. \ref{sec:language-as-policy-condition}, and Language for cognitive planning and reasoning in Sec. \ref{sec:language-cognitive-planning-reasoning}.
-Each subsection explores the advanced techniques developed at different periods to address these fundamental questions, highlighting their unique contributions and challenges.
+To provide a clearer, more orthogonal taxonomy, we structure this survey around the primary ways language is integrated into robot systems.

+As illustrated in the fine-grained taxonomy tree in Figure \ref{fig:overview}, our classification logic progresses from macro-level functional roles down to specific algorithmic implementations and evolutionary process.
+The four primary categories and their underlying classification logic are detailed below: